akveo/ngx-admin/DEV_DOCS.md

 # TODO
- - rewrite theme and styles parts to include info about the variables
  - RXJS import
  - steps to start the development
  - describe framework and demo dependencies
- - redo block about overrides
+ - create a new component guide
+ - usage guide

 # MUST!
 - Use tslint, styles-lint